jjolano/openps3ftp/README.txt

 the basic FTP commands that the typical user would need to transfer files in and out of their console.

-OpenPS3FTP is built using libraries from the PSL1GHT SDK (commit 534e589).
+OpenPS3FTP is built using libraries from the PSL1GHT SDK.

 Big thanks to atreyu187 from PSX-SCENE for helping me test out this release.